Nickname(s): The Aloha State

 No building on Kauai can be taller than a palm tree.

 Don Ho was born in Honolulu.
-He became the face of Honolulu and Hawaii, in general.
-The Don Ho Show was a hit with his signature song “Tiny Bubbles.”
+He became the face of Honolulu and Hawaii in general.
+The Don Ho Show was a hit with his signature song, “Tiny Bubbles.”
 He opened with that song in the many luau’s that he performed for over 30 years.
-Meandering among his guests, singing and kissing many of the elderly ladies, he became the number one calling card for visitors.
-Many of his ten children helped him with various aspects of his family oriented shows.
+He became the number one calling card for visitors when he was among his guests, singing and kissing many of the elderly ladies.
+Many of his ten children helped him with various aspects of his family-oriented shows.
 Don Ho died in 2006, but his infectious smile and personality live on.

 The Attack on Pearl Harbor.
 The first attack on Pearl Harbor was initially by water.
 Five midget subs started the attack.
-Two were sunk by a destroyer, one ran aground, a fourth was damaged by a depth charge, and the fifth missed its mark and sank.
+A destroyer sank two, one ran aground, a depth charge damaged a fourth, and the fifth missed its mark and sank.
 The devastating airplane attack came next, coming in from five different directions.
 Of the battleships that were hit, three were destroyed, but six were later repaired.
 The Japanese had plans for a third wave, but because the three vast US aircraft carriers were not in the harbor that morning, Japan chose not to risk losing more planes.
-Despite the surprise attack, Japan failed to destroy many strategical sites including large fuel reserves, repair bays, the Pearl Harbor base, and the American carrier ships.
-In response to the attack, the American people united together as a nation, in ways never before seen.
-As then First Lady Eleanor Roosevelt said, “We are the free and unconquerable people of the United States of America.”
+Despite the surprise attack, Japan failed to destroy many strategic sites, including large fuel reserves, repair bays, the Pearl Harbor base, and the American carrier ships.
+In response to the attack, the American people united as a nation in ways never before seen.
+As First Lady Eleanor Roosevelt said, “We are the free and unconquerable people of the United States of America.”